-The rules and procedures of the school are designed to allow each student to obtain a safe, orderly, and appropriate education.
+The design of rules and procedures for school is to allow each student to obtain a safe, orderly, and appropriate education.
 Students can expect their rights to freedom of expression and association and to fair treatment as long as they respect those rights for their fellow students and the staff.
 Students will be expected to follow teachers' directions and to obey all school rules.
 Disciplinary procedures are designed to ensure due process (a fair hearing) before a student is removed because of his/her behavior.